rcolomina/emacs_configuration/README.md

 The main improvements are related to setup better colours for the back/fore grounds, and also adding more space to your working area.

+Emacs configuration file `.emacs` has to be copied over your home folder to be read by emacs.
+The configuration file is written in scheme, a lisp dialet.

+The first time emacs is started using this configuration file, `el-get` package is installed.

 # Cosmetic Changes

 In order to change background and foreground colores